cyberbotics/webots-doc/guide/the-user-interface.md

 ### Build Menu

 The `Build` menu provides the functionality to compile (or cross-compile) controller code.
-The build menu is described in more details `here`.
+The build menu is described in more details [here](guide /webots-built-in-editor.md#webots-built-in-editor).

 ### Robot Menu